EARnagram/lessons/sec1/js_debugging/README.md

 #### Assets

 Please copy the `starter_code/` outside of `instructor/`.
-You'll be fixing my `all_bugged_up.js` file - after opening up the `index.html` in the browser, you can ignore the html page and work solely in the console.
+You'll be fixing my `all_bugged_up.js` file.

+After opening up the `index.html` in the browser, you can ignore the html page and work solely in the console.

 #### Chrome Dev Tools